renegade-fi/token-mappings/README.md

       "Kraken": "USD",
       "Okx": "USDC"
     },
     /*
+     * The canonical exchange providing the authoritative price of the token.
+     */
+    "canonical_exchange": "Binance",
+    /*
      * A mapping from chain ID -> address at which the token is deployed
      * to on that chain.